 Then, write a bulleted list of your responsibilities, including quantifiable achievements you made while on the job.

-If you lack work experience, your resume outline should focus on any relevant experience you have, whether that’s extracurriculars, volunteer work, or personal projects.
+If you lack work experience, your resume outline should focus on any relevant experience you have:

 Instead of using a “work experience section,” adjust your outline so that it includes a “relevant experience” section.
 Then, use this section to outline any role you’ve filled that shows you have transferable skills or are qualified in some way for the job you want.